The location lies directly

 plasters, new paving of the church interior… Preserved equipment

-is restored, other necessary equipment the interior of the
+was restored, other necessary equipment the interior of the

 of walls - removal of concrete seals and filling of missing